MicroStrategy/embedding-sdk-docs/docs/add-functionality/set-properties.md

 ---
 title: Deploy a Sample Application to Set Dossier Properties
 date: Last Modified
-permalink: /add-functionality/set-properties.html
 eleventyNavigation:
   parent: Add Functionality to an Embedded Dossier
   key: Deploy a Sample Application to Set Dossier Properties
 ---

-When you embed a dossier, you can [set properties](./methods-and-properties.html) to customize the user interface, the features that are available or visible, and authentication.
+When you embed a dossier, you can [set properties](./methods-and-properties) to customize the user interface, the features that are available or visible, and authentication.

 To help you get started, we have provided a [sample application](#sample-application) that sets properties on an embedded dossier.
 Use the `create(props)` method under the `microstrategy.dossier` namespace to set properties.
 The props parameter contains optional key:value pairs to customize the UI, features, and authentication, in addition to the required key:value pairs that define the URL where the dossier is located and the ID of the `<div>` placeholder where the iFrame containing the dossier instance will be created.